ictwise/pp3/README.md

 * Edit their recipes (UPDATE)
 * Delete their recipes (DELETE)

-**The purpose is to get members of a cycling club to engage with each other, share 'fuelling' tips and to build a sense of teamspirit amongst club members**
+**The purpose is to get members of a cycling club to engage with each other, share 'fuelling' tips and to build a sense of community amongst club members**

 The site targets a specific group of people members of a cycling club and anyone interested in cycling performance.
 The emphasis is on healthy eating, but also fuelling performance.